 In 2013, the Patient-Centered Outcomes Research Institute awarded the Baylor College of Medicine Environmental Health Service a grant to examine the effectiveness of a home-based environmental intervention program to improve asthma control and quality of life among African-American adults in the Houston area.

 The study hypothesized that the addition of a holistic, home-based environmental exposure reduction and asthma control intervention to enhanced in-clinic care will result in statistically significant improvements in key measures of health and quality of life among Houston-area African American adults with poorly controlled asthma.
-The study team is now analyzing the data that was collected during the study.
-For more information about the study design is available in a paper published in Contemporary Clinical Trials.
+More information about the study design is available in a paper published in Contemporary Clinical Trials.
 See PCORI's public summary or clinicaltrials.gov.for additional information about the study design and results.

 The study team hosted a town hall meeting on World Asthma Day (May 1, 2018).
 They shared preliminary findings from the study and offered participants the opportunity to give ideas about how we can make Houston more lung-healthy.